Do you provide abortions?

 What do I need to bring with me?

 Photo I.D. and if you have a positive pregnancy test verification, from a doctor's office or clinic, you can bring that also.
-Otherwise, we will do a quick pregnancy test.
+Otherwise, the medical staff will perform a quick pregnancy test.

 Do I need to have a doctor's referral to get an ultrasound?